Why the travel and tourism industry needs PR

 The right PR firm can make all the difference

 Axia Public Relations will help you plan for – and avoid – a crisis.
-Contact us today or download our free e-book Managing Public Relations in a Crisis to learn more about how we can protect your brand and increase your market share.
+Contact us today or download our e-book Managing Public Relations in a Crisis to learn more about how we can protect your brand and increase your market share.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.